Alumni are working to improve health care in some of the country’s most vulnerable communities.

 He became one of only 4 percent of doctors in the state—and 3 percent in the U.S.—legally allowed to prescribe Suboxone, a combination of the drugs buprenorphine and naloxone that helps curb cravings for opioids without producing a high.

-Martin works closely with health center counselors.
-The lab tests for common side effects of addiction, including hepatitis C and cirrhosis.
-The health center earned an award in 2013 from the federal Substance Abuse and Mental Health Services Administration, which applauded its “quality and excellence in patient care.”
+Martin also brought in counselors and built a lab to test for common side effects of addiction, including hepatitis C and cirrhosis.
+His efforts earned him an award in 2013 from the federal Substance Abuse and Mental Health Services Administration, which applauded him for his “quality and excellence in patient care.”

 Often assisting in this work are students in the Rural Health Scholars Program, which Martin co-directs.
 The program, created by University of Massachusetts Medical School in 2000 and partially funded by the state, provides faculty mentors for roughly a dozen medical and nursing students.
 In addition to offering elective courses, the program helps place students in clerkships and residencies in rural settings around the country, runs intensive workshops on suturing, wilderness medicine, and X-ray reading, and provides stipends for summer research and community service projects.
 If, after they complete their training, the students practice in rural Massachusetts, their medical and nursing school loans are forgiven.

-Among Martin’s students have been Kayla Elliott ’10, who practiced for a year in Barre; Blair Robinson ’13, who studied homelessness and opioid addiction on Martha’s Vineyard; and Lisetta Shah ’06, who’s now a resident at UMass Memorial Medical Center in Worcester and in Barre, where she helps patients with Suboxone.
+Among Martin’s students have been Kayla Elliott ’10, who practiced for a year in Barre; Blair Robinson ’13, who studied homelessness and opioid addiction on Martha’s Vineyard; and Lisetta Shah ’06, who’s now a resident at UMass Memorial Medical Center in Worcester and in Barre, where she works in the Suboxone clinic.
 “It’s a really rewarding part of what I do,” Shah says of working in the clinic.
 “People are getting their lives back together who maybe six months ago were kicked out of their house.
 Now they’re getting a job and stable housing.”

 The word “rewarding” comes up a lot when Ephs providing rural healthcare describe their work.
 Back in Martin’s office, he points to a shelf filled with pickles and preserves given to him by an appreciative farmer he treated.
 He then sorts through his mailbox and pulls out a high school senior-class photo from a patient and reads aloud the inscription on the back: “‘Can you believe it?
 You’ve watched me grow from an awkward, shy 11-year- old to an 18-year-old college-bound graduate.
 Thank you for taking such great care of my grandparents.’”
 Martin looks up.
 “I mean, that’s what it’s all about,” he says.
 “It’s about being part of a community, and adapting to what people need.”